 What goes in the dish:

-I usually like to make this dish with chicken and prawns.
+I usually like to make this dish with chicken, prawns or beef.
+Beef chop suey and Prawn Chop Suey are also our readers' favourite chop suey recipes you might also like.
 I used chicken breast meat in this recipe.
-You can use chicken thigh, prawns, squid, or any of your favourite meat.
-To keep the meat moist and tender, use Chinese velveting method by marinating with light soy sauce, sesame oil, corn starch and baking soda.
+You can use chicken thighs, prawns, squid, or any of your favourite meat.
+To keep the meat moist and tender, use the Chinese velveting method by marinating it with light soy sauce, sesame oil, corn starch and baking soda.

 Thick starchy delicious stir fry sauce is the key part of the dish.
 You will need a few simple seasonings sauces, I usually add light soy sauce, oyster sauce, sesame oil, and white pepper.
 Add chicken stock to bring more umami flour to the sauce.
 You can use corn starch or potato starch(flour) or tapioca starch to thicken the gravy.
 If you don't have chicken stock in hand, you can add vegetable stock or water to the sauce.
 Make sure to mix all the sauce ingredients in one bowl before you start your stir fry.

 You can add a tablespoon of Chinese Shaoxing wine in the sauce mix to taste more flavour to the dish but it's optional in this recipe.